TanmoySG/wunderDB/README.md

 wunderDb is a JSON-based in-memory Data Store.
 <!--  For persistent data storage wunderDb loads data from and dumps to filesystem at the start and end of it's lifecycle (startup and shutdown). -->

-### Notice
+> [!NOTE]

-We've fixed the issues with the docker image where graceful shut-down and data persistence were not working while deploying to kubernetes.
+> We've fixed the issues with the docker image where graceful shut-down and data persistence were not working while deploying to kubernetes.
 Please use [wunderDb `v1.5.0`](https://github.com/TanmoySG/wunderDB/pkgs/container/wunderdb/195399419?tag=v1.5.0) and above for better kubernetes support.
 Thanks!

 ## Quickstart